Skill Level(s): Level I - IV Students

 This class teaches beginner and expert photographers how to organize, develop, edit, retouch, and share your photos with Adobe Lightroom Classic.
 Students will start with the fundamentals and finish with a comprehensive workflow they can use to take their photos from RAW to WOW every time!

-Topics covered include interface basics, importing photos, cropping, adjusting exposure, recovering highlights, color balance, sharpening, applying effects, retouching portraits, enhancing landscapes and exporting for printing, emailing, and social media.
+Topics covered include interface basics, importing photos, cropping, adjusting exposure, recovering highlights, color balance, sharpening, applying effects, advanced masking, retouching portraits, enhancing landscapes and exporting for printing, emailing, and social media.
 To get the most out of this course it is recommended that you use photos from a camera that can shoot in RAW format.

 Students have the opportunity to continue their studies at home with the accompanying course website.
 The website is packed with slides, links, resources, and practice quizzes that students may view at their own pace to reinforce topics covered during class sessions.